 Where to stay in Inari

-We would definitely recommend the Wilderness Hotel, Inari.
+We would recommend the Wilderness Hotel, Inari.
 It’s located at the shores of Lake Inari, and offers normal rooms, as well as glass igloos!
-The property is also a fantastic spot to catch the northern lights!
-Just check out their Facebook page if you need any proof.
+If you want to stay in glass igloos, we’d recommend this property because it’s a fantastic spot to catch the northern lights!
+Just check out their Facebook page, or my photo gallery if you need any proof.

-From Inari, head down to Ivalo and catch a flight back to Helsinki for your final night.
-However, this time round, we recommend heading out of Helsinki to visit a small town called Porvoo on your last day.
+From Inari, head back to Ivalo and catch a flight to Helsinki for your final night.
+However, this time around, we recommend heading out of Helsinki to visit a small town called Porvoo on your last day.

 Porvoo is an ancient, colourful medieval town of only an hour outside Helsinki by bus.
 The buses run fairly frequently, so it’s easy to fit Porvoo into your day’s schedule.

 Once in Porvoo, stroll through its old cobblestone streets, admire its colourful houses, and enjoy some delicious food and coffee.
 And don’t forget to eat a slice of the famous Runeberg torte.

 Take a look at our photo gallery from Porvoo if words don’t paint a picture for you.